nautilus-cyberneering/ai_assistant_roadmap/README.md

 - **ai-assistant advanced security:** AI-Assistant Advanced Security (add-on to AIE)
 - **ai-assistant insights:** AI-Assistant Insights (add-on to AIE)
 - **ai-assistant learning lab:** AI-Assistant Learning Lab (add-on to AIE)
+- **spin-off:** Features or enhancements developed for our AI-Assistant project that can be used as separately by the community in their own projects.

 ## Disclaimer